Hodge structures associated to SU(p,1): Introduction

-The general Hodge conjecture as formulated by Grothendieck \cite{Grothendieck1969b} implies that any effective Tate twist of a motivic Hodge structure is again motivic.
 In a series of papers \cites{Abdulali1997, Abdulali1999, Abdulali2000, type3ghc, Abdulali2004, Abdulali2005, Abdulali2011} we have shown for a large class of abelian varieties that every effective Tate twist of a Hodge structure contained in the cohomology of one of these abelian varieties is isomorphic to a Hodge structure occurring in the cohomology of some abelian variety.
-We have used this to prove the general Hodge conjecture in some cases.
-We have also shown the existence of a Hodge structure $M$ which occurs in the cohomology of an abelian variety, such that $M(1)$ is effective but does not occur in the cohomology of \emph{any} abelian variety \cite{type3ghc}*{Theorem 5.5, p.~926}.

 Our earlier results apply to abelian varieties of type IV in only a few cases---namely, when the Hodge group is semisimple \cite{Abdulali1997}, or when the abelian variety is of CM-type \cite{Abdulali2005}, or, when the semisimple part of the Hodge group is a product of groups of the form $SU(p+1,p)$ \cite{Abdulali2011}.
-In this paper we extend these results to any power of a general member $A$ of a \pel-family of abelian varieties of type IV, such that the semisimple part of the Hodge group of $A$ is a product of copies of $SU(p,1)$ for some $p>1$; see Theorem~\ref{maintheorem} for the precise statement.
+In this paper we extend these results to any abelian variety $A$ such that the semisimple part of the Hodge group of $A$ is a product of copies of $SU(p,1)$ for some $p>1$; see Theorem~\ref{maintheorem} for the precise statement.

+That not all abelian varieties have the above property was shown in \cite{type3ghc}.
+In \cite{type3ghc}*{Theorem 5.5, p.~926} we showed the existence of a Hodge structure $M$ which occurs in the cohomology of an abelian variety, such that $M(1)$ is effective but does not occur in the cohomology of \emph{any} abelian variety.

 We draw attention to two new features of this paper.
 First, the concept of \emph{semidomination} (Definition~\ref{semidomination}) generalizes the concept of \emph{weak self-domination} introduced in \cite{Abdulali2011}, and allows us to work with the semisimple part of the Hodge group of an abelian variety whose Hodge group is neither semisimple nor commutative (see Theorem~\ref{semi}).
 Second, families of abelian varieties which are \emph{not} of \pel-type play a critical role, even though our main concern is a general member of a \pel-family.